SmartPack/SmartPack.github.io/pages/mg3downloads.md

 * Faux Sound to control Headphone (including per-channel gain in SmartPack-Kernel Manager), Speaker and Microphone (calls)
 * Real-time charging status in SmartPack-Kernel Manager
 * Option to adjust Maximum & Minimum Display Backlight
-* Option to disable charging LED light
+* Option to control Notification LED light
 * SELinux "Enforcing" by default (but can be switched to "Permissive" in SmartPack-Kernel Manager)
 * a lot more...